Prag8855/aab/content/guides/start-a-business-in-germany.md

 ### Find a tax advisor

-A tax advisor can [register your business at the *Finanzamt*](/guides/fragebogen-zur-steuerlichen-erfassung) and [at the *Gewerbeamt*](/guides/gewerbeschein), and prepare your [tax declarations](/glossary/Steuererklärung).
+A tax advisor can [register your business with the *Finanzamt*](/guides/fragebogen-zur-steuerlichen-erfassung) and [at the *Gewerbeamt*](/guides/gewerbeschein), and prepare your [tax declarations](/glossary/Steuererklärung).
 They make accounting easier, and they prevent expensive mistakes.

 You need a tax advisor to [renew a freelance visa](/guides/renew-german-freelance-visa).
 They must prepare and stamp some of the required documents.